gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 heard the tramp of boots coming closer outside.
 She swallowed and closed her eyes as the soldiers marched past.

-"One blue banana, two blue bananas..."
-Razi counted the time under his breath.
+"One blue banana, two blue bananas…" Razi counted the time under his breath.
 At twenty, he let his breath out in a whoosh.
 "Thank you.
 And now, please, the light?"